What pain and symptoms are associated with the subscapularis muscle?

 - Pain can extend down the back of the arm

-- Persistent aching in the back of the wrist
+- Persistent aching in the wrist with extreme tenderness in the back of the wrist

 - Extremely tender spot on the front of the shoulder